Avaiga/taipy-doc/docs/manuals/rest/index.md

    * Running on http://127.0.0.1:5000 (Press CTRL+C to quit)
    ```

+!!!
+Note "When running Taipy Rest server, you will also run `Core^`"

 ## Using Taipy REST APIs

 Once your Taipy REST server is up and running, the REST APIs are exposed.
 Any REST client can be used to make some